 All counseling sessions, except as required by law, are confidential.
 No one will know you are using the Student Assistance Program unless you share this information with others, either by verbally discussing your participation or by signing a release of information requesting the program to share information with another party.
 MHS carefully follows state and federal guidelines pertaining to confidentiality whereby if a counselor becomes aware of harm to self or others, a duty to warn and/or protect may be applicable.

 Eligibility and Cost

 Services are offered to all active, for-credit students of the Johns Hopkins School of Education.
 Student eligibility is confirmed by checking JHED.
-There is no cost to students for using the program, and there is no limit on the number of times you may access services.
+There is no cost to students for using the Student Assistance Program, and there is no limit on the number of times you may access services.
 Each time you contact the program, a counselor will listen to you and assess your concerns.
-Together, you will develop a plan to address the concerns.
+Together you will develop a plan to address the concerns.
 If longer term assistance is appropriate, you may be referred outside of the program for additional support; this can be through your health plan or community resources.
 In these circumstances, there may be fees associated with the other services and resources to which you are referred.